RoboSharkFall/Will/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master, Robotics, Mechanical design and Machine learning
+role: Master, Robotics, Mechanisms and Machine learning

 # Organizations/Affiliations to show in About widget
 organizations: